FreshRSS/FreshRSS/docs/fr/contributing.md

 3. If you didn't find it, [open a new ticket](https://github.com/FreshRSS/FreshRSS/issues/new).

-If you have to create a new ticket, try to apply the following advices:
+If you have to create a new ticket, please try to keep in mind the following
+advice:

 - Give an explicit title to the ticket so it will be easier to find it later.